akilcodes-7/Bandit-CTF-Journey/Bandit-Level-00.md

 ### 🧠 Explanation

-- The `ls` command reveals a file named `-` in the directory
+- The `ls` command lists available files
-- The `cat ./-` command forces the shell to treat `-` as a file
+- The `readme` file contains the password
-- This allows the contents of the file to be displayed correctly
+- `cat readme` displays the password on screen

 ---

 ### 🔐 Concept Learned

-This level demonstrates how Linux handles filenames that begin with special characters.
+This level introduces basic Linux file access.
-It highlights why relative paths are required to avoid misinterpretation by the shell.
+It shows how sensitive data can be stored in simple text files.

 ---

 ### 🛡️ Security Insight

-Files with special characters in their names can cause unexpected command behavior.
+Passwords stored in plain text files are highly insecure.
-Using explicit paths prevents accidental misuse and improves command reliability.
+Proper access controls and encryption should always be used.